GideonBrimleaf/GideonBrimleaf.github.io/_posts/2019-11-21-rspec-test-setup-with-let.md

 title: Adventures in Ruby - Setting up your tests in RSpec with Let
 author: Gideon Brimleaf
 postHero: /assets/images/rspec-logo.jpg
+description: Setting up RSpec tests in Ruby with Let
 ---

 I had been using Minitests for unit testing for a while but decided for a small project